Chapter One - The Office

 "Yes, sir, I've come to see you about changing some of my subjects for next year."

 "Changing subjects?
 Next year?"
-A faint smile flickered across Hamilton's lips, which he quickly extinguished.
+A faint smirk flickered on Hamilton's lips, which he quickly extinguished.
 "I don't think there's any need to discuss next year's subjects, Edwards.
-From what I understand, you won't be coming back to school, next year.
+From what I understand, you won't be coming back to school next year.
 And just as well, for all concerned," he added, leafing back through Charlie's thick wad of pages in the discipline file.